- Read our review guidelines

 This is because the shorter rods that are generally used for ultralight fishing may not be able to cast as far as you might require for ocean fishing, as they tend to be designed more precision casting.
 Oceans also tend to have larger or stronger fish and a larger area to swim in.

-Top Features To Look Out For
+Features Of Ultralight Rods To Look Out For

 Action